bsorrentino/bsorrentino/_posts/2023-05-29-swiftui-a-property-wrapper-to-secure-settings.md

 ## SwiftUI solution

-SwiftUI provides a powerful feature named [property wrapper](https://www.hackingwithswift.com/quick-start/swiftui/all-swiftui-property-wrappers-explained-and-compared) and there is a built-in one [`@AppStorage`][AppStorage] that reads and writes values from UserDefaults to manage User/App settings.
+SwiftUI provides a powerful feature named [property wrapper](https://www.hackingwithswift.com/quick-start/swiftui/all-swiftui-property-wrappers-explained-and-compared) and there is a built-in one [`@AppStorage`][AppStorage] that reads and writes values from [UserDefaults] to manage User/App settings.
 This is a useful feature but the problem here is that such settings are not secured, for this reason I've developed a new property wrapper named `@AppSecureStorage`

 ### AppSecureStorage

 `@AppSecureStorage` is designed to make app data security and privacy easy for developers.
 The new wrapper is like an alter-ego of the existing
-[`@AppStorage`][AppStorage], offering similar features taking advantage of the built-in security features of the hardware-encrypted keychain storage.
+[`@AppStorage`][AppStorage], offering similar features taking advantage of the built-in security features of the [hardware-encrypted keychain storage][keychain].

-Using AppSecureStorage, developers can securely store private user data, such as passwords and/or authentication tokens, without having to worry about managing the data manually or setting up an elaborate authentication structure.
+Using `@AppSecureStorage`, developers can securely store private user data, such as passwords and/or authentication tokens, without having to worry about managing the data manually or setting up an elaborate authentication structure.

-All data is stored in the secure hardware encrypted keychain, making it difficult for attackers to access.
-Of course, developers aren't the only ones who will benefit from this new feature.
-Consumers can rest assured that their app preferences and private information are secure and can't be accessed by malicious actors.
+All data are stored in the [secure hardware encrypted keychain][keychain], making it difficult for attackers to access, assuring both developer and consumers that their app preferences and private information be secure and can't be accessed by malicious actors.

 ### Implementation